htmw/CS691-Summer2026-Team1/database/data_dictionary.md

 | AvoidInstructor | Dr.Yung | Student does not want to take any class by Instructor |
 | BreakTime | 1 Hour | Student wants at least an hour break in-between classes |

-### Constraints Priority:
-- 1 - required/a must
-- 2 - very important
-- 3 - preference
-- 4 - not mandatory but would like to.